kdubrovsky/kdubrovsky/README.md

 =========================================
 UI/UX Interface Engineer
 ------------------------
 I am a UI designer turned frontend developer with a passion for creating seamless and user-friendly web experiences.
 With my background in design, I bring a unique perspective to my development work, always keeping the end user in mind.
 I have a strong understanding of HTML, CSS and JavaScript to build dynamic and responsive interfaces.
 I enjoy collaborating with other designers and developers to bring complex projects to life.
 My design background also allows me to contribute to the design process, providing valuable input and feedback to create better products.

-* 🌍  I'm based in Batumi
+* 🌍  Based in Batumi
 * ✉️  You can contact me at [kdubrovsky@icloud.com](mailto:kdubrovsky@icloud.com)
-* 🧠  I'm learning React now
+* 🧠  Learning advanced React features & TypeScript now
+* 👽  Diving into Haskell just for fun and mind training

 ### Code challenges